apache/druid/docs/content/development/extensions-core/druid-kerberos.md

     ```
     curl --negotiate -u:anyUser -b ~/cookies.txt -c ~/cookies.txt -X POST -H'Content-Type: application/json'  http://broker-host:port/druid/v2/?pretty -d @query.json
     ```
+    Note: Above command will authenticate the user first time using SPNego negotiate mechanism and store the authentication cookie in file.
+For subsequent requests the cookie will be used for authentication.

 ## Accessing coordinator or overlord console from web browser
 To access Coordinator/Overlord console from browser you will need to configure your browser for SPNego authentication as follows -